rrfrancesc/beautiful-jekyll/_posts/2018-11-21-RMarkdown.md

 tags: [reinsurance, R, rmarkdown, shiny]
 ---

+**R Markdown** provides an authoring framework for data science.
+You can use a single R Markdown file to save and execute code, and also to generate high quality reports that can be shared with an audience.

+**R Markdown documents** are fully reproducible and support static and dynamic output formats.

 A new APP using the Shiny package in R for interactive data analytics and visualization.
 This App helps the insurance company to perform an analyse of his **Health Portfolio** and then helps to optimize his reinsurance structure and select the best options to transfer the risk.
 So, we can easily compare XL structures with Proportional ones...

 As a **R-Shiny developer** [(shiny)](http://shiny.rstudio.com/tutorial/) I've created several apps, some of them are a *powerful interactive tool* to optimize the **Reinsurance** of a Company.